 - Attain in-house / outside training program, those arranged by EHS Dept.

-- Contractor shall immediately report any oil, chemical, etc. spill to the company.
+- The contractor shall immediately report any oil, chemical, etc. spill to the company.

-- Contractor shall periodically assess noise levels from operation & install sound absorption and mitigation devices.
+- The contractor shall periodically assess noise levels from operation & install sound absorption and mitigation devices.

 - The contractors should always keep our concern worksite/area neat, clean & free from physical hazards.